SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Nothing opens peoples eyes like finding out that they are no longer able to use their tap.
-Its a mind altering experience when you have spent your whole life pulling water from a tap.
+Nothing opens people’s eyes like finding out that they are no longer able to use their tap.
+It’s a mind-altering experience when you have spent your whole life pulling water from a tap.
 If what comes out of the faucet can make you sick or nothing comes out at all, its a literal life and death situation.

 The better you understand how you can affect water, the better you can prepare to manage it.
-Can you purify water.
-Well, lets look at purification and sanitization to understand the difference.
+Can you purify water?
+Well, let’s look at purification and sanitization to understand the difference.

-Purified water goes through a rigorous mechanical process and while carbon can be used in that process, its just something you are going to be able to do with a steripen or a sawyer filter.
+Purified water goes through a rigorous mechanical process and while carbon can be used in that process, it’s just something you are going to be able to do with a steripen or a sawyer filter.